Kerosin3/Programming-architecture-and-patterns/homework6_adapter_independent/readme.md

 ## Usage

 - Use ``cargo make --profile production assembly_linux`` to assembly binaries for Linux
-- Use `` cargo make --profile production oassembly_windows`` to asembly binaries for Windows
+- Use `` cargo make --profile production assembly_windows`` to asembly binaries for Windows
 - Use ``cargo build -Z unstable-options`` to build executables with cargo

 * binaries can be found in ``binaries`` directory